A Probabilistic Approach to Generalized Zeckendorf Decompositions: Gaps in Zeckendorf Decomposition

 \subsection{Gap Distribution}

 In this section we consider the asymptotic distribution of gaps between non-zero terms in the generalized Zeckendorf decomposition.
 This will be an application of our results on additive functionals from the previous section.
 We will first prove a statement on an ``average" gap distribution, Theorem \ref{th:gap_dist}, and we will later prove convergence of empirical gap measures in probability, Theorem \ref{th:weaklim_prob}.
 Let us first define the notion of a gap.
 We work under the same assumptions and notation as in Section \ref{sec:prob}.
 Suppose that $N\in \N$ admits a legal decomposition \eqref{eq:decomp2} with $X_0>0$.
-Note that $X_j$ counts the repetitions of $G_{n-j+1}$, and if repeating more than $1$ times, we can view this as $X_j-1$ gaps of size zero.
-If if $X_j>0$, than we have a gap of size $1$ or larger, the size of the gap equal to $\min\{k \ge 1: X_{j+k} >0\}$.
-Let $N_n (k)$ denote the number of gaps of size $k$ in the first $n$ digits, and let $N_n= \sum_k N_n(k)$.
+Note that $X_j$ counts the repetitions of $G_{n-j+1}$, and if repeating more than $1$ times, we can view this as $X_j-1$ gaps of length zero.
+If $X_j>0$, then we have a gap of length $1$ or larger, the length of the gap equal to $\min\{k \ge 1: X_{j+k} >0\}$.
+Let $N_n (k)$ denote the number of gaps of length $k$ in the first $n$ digits, and let $N_n= \sum_k N_n(k)$.
 We define the gap distribution $\mu_n$ as a probability measure on $\Z_+$ given by

-To state the next theorem, let \be \nu(k) \ =\ \lambda_C ^{-(k-1)} (1-\lambda_C^{-1}) \ee denote the probability density of a Geometric random variable with parameter $\lambda_C^{-1}$.
+To state the next theorem, let \be \nu(k) \ =\ \lambda_C ^{-(k-1)} (1-\lambda_C^{-1}) \ee denote the probability density of a geometric random variable with parameter $\lambda_C^{-1}$.
 We have

 \begin{theorem} Let $ H_1 = \{(0,b,1) \in{\cal L}\}$ and $H_2 = \{(0,b+1,b+2)\in {\cal L}: c_b>0,c_{b+1} =0\}$.
 For $z=(0,b+1,b+2) \in H_2$ we let

 Then \begin{enumerate} \item $\lim_{n\to\infty} \frac{1}{n} E^{Q_n} N_n =M_{\pi^Q_1}$. \item \be \lim_{n\to\infty} \mu_n(k)\ =\ \ee \item For $k\ge 2$,